 APPLICATION TO UPPER-DIVISION PROGRAMS

 Upper-Division Application Procedures.
 Students should write to a college academic advisor for the application form well in advance of the application deadline.
-For more information on portfolios, ask for a copy of the portfolio guide-lines from a college academic advisor.
+For more information of the application deadline in the contract of the application deadline.